 Does Papaya Have Side Effects?

 Again, dogs can be allergic to any food, so it is important to feed only a little initially.
-It is also sensible to monitor your dog for a couple of hours after any new food; so don’t give it as you are rushing out of the door!
-Feeding too much papaya, as with any fruit, can cause tummy ache and diarrhea.
-Small amounts as a treat is best.
+It is also sensible to monitor your dog for a couple of hours after any new food, so don’t give it as you are rushing out of the door!
+Feeding too much papaya, as with any fruit, can cause tummy aches and diarrhea.
+Small amounts as a treat are best.